Homomorphisms to 3-manifold groups: Sequences which are not

 Recall from Assumption~\ref{ass:fixed things} that $A_i$ is the \wapprox to the good relative generating set $A$ of the vertex group $V$ of the refined GGD $\Gdf$ of $L$.
-By Definition~\ref{def:ggd} \walmost surely there are vertices $v_i$ of $T_i$ so $A_{i}$ fixes $v_i$. \begin{definition} [\Cdiv] Let $\Gamma_{v_i}$ be the vertex group of $\Gamma_i$ associated to $v_i$ and let $\Coll(\Gamma_{v_i})$ be the associated collapsed space.
-We set
+By Definition~\ref{def:ggd} \walmost surely there are vertices $v_i$ of $T_i$ so $A_{i}$ fixes $v_i$.
+In the above paragraph we identified $\Gamma_{v_i}$, the stabilizer of $v_i$ in $\Gamma_i$ (respectively $\overline{\Gamma_{v_i}}$, the quotient of $\Gamma_{v_i}$ by its center) with a specific Kleinian group (resp., a Fuchsian group).
+Therefore, there is a collapsed space associated to $\Gamma_{v_i}$, which we denote by $\mc{C}_i$ in both cases.